AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **More Cubes!**

-Say we wanted to display 10 of our cubes on
+Say we wanted to display 10 of our cubes on screen.
+Each cube will look the same but will only